 If you are thinking of launching an app or service, you can measure how many people are downloading it, or subscribing to a free trial.
 If you have a physical product, you can create a pre-sale website to generate expectations about your product launch.

 This is the “final stage” of product development planning.
 It is supposed your product or service will get to a point where it will mature enough to lose relevance in the market.
 It is a natural process of all kinds of devices, services, or products (Remember the VHS or the CDs?).
 However, the company needs to continue offering a product to the market to generate sales.

 In this stage, after all learnings from your product’s performance, features, benefits and obstacles in the market, you can think of new upgrades you will add to your product.
 This is where the product dev life cycle comes up.

-If you think your product will continue to keep the market share and even gain more, it is necessary to think of new features, technologies, or redesigns.
+If you think your product will continue to keep the market share and even gain more, it is necessary to think of new features, firmware, technologies, or redesigns (see firmware company).
 Consider all the feedback you have received from your customers and start acting upon it.

-That’s why you see every year a new phone with new lenses, with long lasting batteries, and improved performance to work faster.
+That’s why you see every year a new phone with upgraded lenses, better long lasting batteries, and improved performance to work faster.